 Dr. Benson: I think the weight issue is really important.
-I know I kind of bang on that in my last answer, but it is one of those things that is crucial.
+I know I kind of banged on that in my last answer, but it is one of those things that is crucial.
 If you can keep a dog at a healthy weight, it goes so far in solving any problems that crop up later in life.

 It sounds fairly simple but many people have problems keeping their dogs at a healthy weight.
 I’m not sure if the dogs are begging or if the owners are unsure of what to feed them.

-It is really important to feed a high quality food and to feed properly so that you are not overfeeding.
+It is really important to feed a high-quality food and to feed properly so that you are not overfeeding.
 I think some breeds are more prone to gaining weight than others are.
-It is hard to keep breeds like Corgis, Pugs and to some degree, Labs within a good weight range.
+It is hard to keep breeds like Corgis, Pugs, and to some degree, Labs within a good weight range.
 They are all prone to becoming overweight.
 With proper feeding habits and a proper amount of exercise, you can certainly do it.

 The one thing I would touch on again is I think the idea has been that as pets get older they “slow down.”
 Many people come into me and they say “Well, he’s just slowing down; it’s just age.”

 However, a lot of the time, the issue is chronic pain.
 If you feel their joints and see how far their hips move, we can put it down to chronic pain.
 If we can address some of that pain, the quality of life of some of these pets can be increased exponentially.
 It is amazing to see at times.